simpleappcreator/simple-app/readme.md

 ## Minification

-It can minify your resources!
+Minify your resources!
 If you set an environment variable or config variable `minify`, it'll minify all the CSS and JS files when the app starts up.
 For Stylus styles, it'll also convert and minify it as CSS.

 It'll include jQuery, Angular, Bootstrap *before* any other files.

-For all CSS and JS files in `public` dir, it'll create `public.css.min` and `public.js.min`
+For all CSS and JS files in `public` it'll create `public.css.min` and `public.js.min`

-For all CSS/Stylus and JS files in `client` dir, it'll create `app.css.min` and `app.js.min`
+For all CSS/Stylus and JS files in `client` it'll create `app.css.min` and `app.js.min`

+## Resources listing

+For convenience of including all the resources *programatically*, all the resources are enlisted in `app.config.resources`

 ## Configuration